What is light pollution?

 Artificial light at night can also have negative impacts on astronomical observations.

-Excess illumination creates a glare that makes it difficult for astronomers to see stars or planets clearly.
+Excessive lighting creates glare that makes it difficult for astronomers to see stars or planets clearly.

-This problem is particularly acute in urban areas where there are many artificial light sources at night.
+This problem is particularly severe in urban areas where there are many artificial light sources at night.

 In addition to its negative effects on wildlife behavior and human health, light pollution has economic costs associated with wasted energy.